How Do Taxes Work With Cryptocurrency? – Paying Taxes on Cryptocurrency in the United States

 - Meanwhile, and this is good news for holders, if you bought cryptocurrency and held it, you don’t pay taxes until you trade it for fiat or another crypto.

-TIP: The one exception to the tax bill putting you in a bad place is: if you are an LLC, list yourself as a trader, and meet certain criteria (mostly related to your income) the tax bill can work in your favor a bit.
+TIP: The one exception to the tax bill putting traders in a bad place is: if you are an LLC, list yourself as a trader, and meet certain criteria (mostly related to your income) the tax bill can work in your favor a bit.
 You might want to consider this for 2018.

 NOTE: To qualify for like-kind property exchange, you have to file your taxes and file the 8824 form that claims like-kind property exchange.
-So not only is no one sure if this is an option, but further, it being an options requires filling out a form, claiming all your crypto assets, and filing your taxes.
+So not only is no one sure if this is an option, but further, it being an option requires filling out a form, claiming all your crypto assets, and filing your taxes.
 We say this a few times on the page, but let us stress it here: see an accountant before the end of the fiscal year if you made profits in crypto.
 Don’t try to be a hero and figure this all out yourself unless you know what you are doing.

 TIP: This page is meant as a general overview.
-For official documents related to the IRS, cryptocurrency, and taxes see: Sales and Trades of Investment Property, Like-Kind Exchanges Under IRC Code Section 1031, and IRS Virtual Currency Guidance : Virtual Currency Is Treated as Property for U.S. Federal Tax Purposes; General Rules for Property Transactions Apply.
+For official documents related to the IRS, cryptocurrency, and taxes see Sales and Trades of Investment Property, Like-Kind Exchanges Under IRC Code Section 1031, and IRS Virtual Currency Guidance: Virtual Currency Is Treated as Property for U.S. Federal Tax Purposes; General Rules for Property Transactions Apply.